Skip to main content

 The method of hormone delivery directly influences its passage through the body and its impact on liver and clotting factors.

 Oral estrogen preparations are processed by the liver before entering systemic circulation, an event known as “first-pass metabolism.”
-This process can increase the production of certain clotting factors, which in turn elevates the risk of (VTE).
+This process can increase the production of certain clotting factors, which in turn elevates the risk of venous thromboembolism (VTE).
 For a woman with pre-existing cardiovascular risk, this is a significant concern.

-Transdermal delivery methods, such as patches, gels, or sprays, bypass this in the liver.
+Transdermal delivery methods, such as patches, gels, or sprays, bypass this first-pass metabolism in the liver.
 The hormone is absorbed directly into the bloodstream, resulting in a more stable hormonal level and a lower impact on clotting factors.
 This makes transdermal routes a generally safer option from a cardiovascular standpoint.

 The Role of Progestogen Selection

 For women who have a uterus, a progestogen is included in the regimen to protect the uterine lining.
 The type of progestogen matters.
-Older, synthetic progestins have been associated in some studies with less favorable effects on and lipid profiles compared to bioidentical or micronized progesterone.
+Older, synthetic progestins have been associated in some studies with less favorable effects on blood pressure and lipid profiles compared to bioidentical or micronized progesterone.

 Micronized progesterone is structurally identical to the hormone produced by the body and appears to have a more neutral effect on cardiovascular markers, making it a preferred choice in many modern protocols, especially for women with intermediate risk factors.